pulumi/docs/pulumi-hugo/themes/default/content/blog/dotnet-preview/index.md

     $ pulumi config set azure:location centralus
     ```

-1. Define the SQL Server password (make it complex enough to satisfy Azure policy):
+1. Define the SQL Server password (make it complex enough to satisfy [Azure policy](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-sspr-policy#password-policies-that-only-apply-to-cloud-user-accounts)):

     ``` bash
     pulumi config set --secret sqlPassword <value>
     ```

-1. Run `pulumi up` to preview and deploy changes:
+1. Run `pulumi up`.
+Pulumi will display a preview of the updates to the stack and ask if you would like to deploy by updating.

     ``` bash
     $ pulumi up